autism-research-centre/NGSpy/README.md

 ## Software Requirements

-The pipeline has several software dpendencies:
+The pipeline has several software dpendencies which may also have secondary dependencies

-Stage | Dependencies    | Internal dependencies
+Stage | Dependencies    | Secondary dependencies
 ------------ | -------------| ---------------
 ALL | samtools (currently running with Version: 0.1.19)|  -
 0-CONVERT | bam2fastx |     -